build-on-aws/content/.github/ISSUE_TEMPLATE/idea-suggestion-template.md

 ### Describe the content, including takeaways for the reader, in three to four sentences.

-### Why do you think this content idea should be published on BuildOn.AWS?
+### Why do you think this content idea should be published on Community.AWS?

 ### Anything else we should know?